Last updated on July 7th, 2022 at 10:56 am

 109. There’s a big difference between knowing and doing.
 Knowledge is useless without action.

 110. Time is of the essence.
 You are born and you will die.
 Don’t waste the time in between.
 Use a time management system to control events, rather than have events controlling you.

 111. The French have an aphorism that you don’t appreciate something until you don’t have it anymore.
-In 40 years from now what is it that you will regret not having accomplished, appreciated or attempted?
-Do it, appreciate it, attempt it now.
+In 40 years from now, what is it that you will regret not having accomplished, appreciated, or attempted?
+Do it, appreciate it, and attempt it now.